 Pawl Kut is Harvest Festival – celebrated during December to January after the harvests are over.
 It is perhaps the greatest festival, with plenty of grains in the barn and all the labours of the year over, what better time is there than this to have a great festival.

-Some of the most Exciting Tour of Manipur:
+Some of the most Exciting Tour of Mizoram:

 The Beauty of Seven Sisters